 ATPS Zimbabwe Chapter

-Mr. Zwizwai has a BSc Economics from University of Zimbabwe and an MA in Development Economics, Vanderbilt University, Nashville, Tennessee, USA
+Qualifications: BSc (Hons) Economics, University of Zimbabwe; MA in Development Economics, Vanderbilt University, Nashville, Tennessee, USA

 University of Zimbabwe